domsinclair/VtlSoftware.Aspects.Logging/ReadMe.md

 It should be possible to use it with whichever Logging Framework is your framework of choice with the caveat that that framework support the ILogger interface provided by Microsoft.Extensions.Logging which in reality is the vast majority of them.

-The package is open source and free to use.
+The package is open source and free* to use.

+* Subject to meeting the requirements placed by PostSharp Metalama on their Free License.

 ## Using VtlSoftware.Aspects.Logging